-GIA may schedule additional lab hours for students who are not meeting academic progress standards.
+GIA may schedule additional lab hours for gemology students who are not meeting academic progress standards, or for Graduate Jeweler students who need additional time for project completion.

 Advising and Probation

 Students who do not meet academic, attendance or behavior standards may be placed on an advising or probation status.
 The purpose of this is to i) formally notify students that their performance does not meet the standards, ii) set goals for improvement and iii) provide guidelines and a reasonable amount of time to meet those standards.